dpteam/alchemy-modern/README.md

 - This needs badges.
 People love badges.
 With a "tweet that badge" button.
 People love tweet buttons.

+- Tips in the notification box

+- Make use of <a href="http://fortawesome.github.com/Font-Awesome/">Font Awesome</a>.
+It's awesome.

 ### Needs

 - Ideas for dozens of mixable elements.
 I think the game will start being interesting around 250 elements.